EFTEC/BladeOne/README.md

 ```

-## New Tags added by BladeOneHtml (Only for BladeOne)
+## New Tags added by BladeOneHtml

-For using this tag, the code requires to use the class BladeOneHtml
+For using this tag, the code requires to use the class BladeOneHtml that extends the class BladeOne